A splitting theorem for manifolds with a convex boundary component and applications: Proofs of Theorems , , and

 In the previous proof, the weight $V$ was needed to compensate for the excessive volume growth of the space $S_1 \times (0,+\infty)$ equipped with In the proof of Theorem \ref{CT2}, we consider $S_2 \times (0,+\infty)$ equipped with $g_2$ being the metric on $S_2$.
 Hence, the volume growth will be easier to control even without a weight.

-Nevertheless, given $f \in C^\infty(S_2)$, its gradients w.r.t. $e^{-2 t}g_2$ increases as $t$ increases.
+Nevertheless, given $f \in C^\infty(S_2)$, its gradient w.r.t. $e^{-2 t}g_2$ increases as $t$ increases.
 Hence, also in the proof of Theorem \ref{CT2}, a weight is needed, this time to compensate for the previously described gradient growth.
+The next theorem implies Theorem \ref{CT2} from the Introduction.
+It is a slightly more general result that allows for multiple boundary components to satisfy $\mathrm{I\!I} \geq -1$.